David Selby

-David Lynn Selby (born February 5, 1941) is an American film, television, and stage actor.
-He is best known for playing Quentin Collins on the daytime soap Dark Shadows (1968–71) and Richard Channing on the prime-time soap Falcon Crest (1982–90).
-Selby also had prominent roles in the television series Flamingo Road (1981–82) and the feature film Raise the Titanic (1980).
-Also a published writer, Selby has written several books, including novels, memoirs, and collections of poetry.
+David Lynn Selby (born February 5, 1941) is an American film, television, and stage actor and writer.
+He is best known for playing Quentin Collins on the daytime soap Dark Shadows (1968–1971) and Richard Channing on the prime-time soap Falcon Crest (1982–1990).
+Selby also had prominent roles in the television series Flamingo Road (1981–1982) and the feature film Raise the Titanic (1980).

 Early life

-Selby was born February 5, 1941, in Morgantown, West Virginia, the son of Clyde Ira Selby, a carpenter, and his wife Sarah E. (née McIntyre).
-He attended West Virginia University, earning degrees in theater, followed by a PhD from Southern Illinois University.
+David Selby was born February 5, 1941, in Morgantown, West Virginia, the son of Clyde Ira Selby, a carpenter, and his wife Sarah E. (née McIntyre).
+He recalled in 2020 interview, "I enjoyed a safe, happy life; I grew up in Morgantown and still have good friends back there, people I've known since grade school.
+West Virginia's a fantastic place to raise kids.
+The environment's nurturing and positive."
+He attended West Virginia University.

 Midway through his time at WVU, Selby joined the cast of Honey in the Rock, a civil war drama at Grandview State Park.